Writing 101 (tips)

 - Re-writing is also mentioned in http://morgenbailey.freeforums.org/hitting-a-wall-total-rewrite-or-editing-t82.html.

-- Paragraph spacing – some writers are tempted to leave a gap when they’re changing character speech or a different topic but you would just use a new line (no blank spaces).
+- Spacing: paragraph – some writers are tempted to leave a gap when they’re changing character speech or a different topic but you would just use a new line.
 Generally you’d only use a new paragraph (with a blank line in between) when there has been a passage of time.
+You must however, have a new section (blank line then new non-indented paragraph) if you’re changing point of view, i.e. if you’ve been in one character’s head in the earlier paragraph and now want to be in another.

-- Space bar – another kind of spacing: spaces between words.
+- Spacing: words/sentences – another kind of spacing: spaces between words.
 One.
 Old school (when I first started my secretarial training) was for two spaces but text these days is just separated by one space, even sentences.

 - http://www.marlyspearson.com/formatting_101.htm is a great guide targeted at submissions for US agents / publishers although much of it is relevant for the UK.